Bueckers helps UConn rout High Point 102-59 in NCAA opener - WTMJ

 Dailey is 11-0 filling in for Auriemma over their time together at UConn (25-1).
 The Huskies also were missing assistant coach Shea Ralph, who left San Antonio after one of her relatives contracted COVID-19.

-It didn’t make much of a difference as the Huskies cruised to their usual opening-round rout behind their star freshman.
+It didn’t make much of a difference.
+The Huskies cruised behind their star freshman.

+“It feels obviously really different not having Geno and Shea here,” Dailey said.
+“But we’re a program that ‘Hey next guy’s up’ and don’t worry about who’s not here.
+That goes the same with injuries.
+We don’t focus on that. … So far, so good.”

 Olivia Nelson-Ododa added 22 points.